ds-stream/airee-docs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡Feature request
+name: "\U0001F4A1Feature request"
 about: If you have a suggestion for how to improve Airee
 title: ''
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---

 **NOTE**

 Thanks for taking the time to suggest a new feature!
 Please fill out this form as completely as possible.